1. Camera events introduction

 to generate different kinds of events and to store them in a database, providing a flexible API for the events for developers.

 Analytics is able to detect objects in the scene, identify, classify and track them.
-With zones/lines you can collect all kinds of information from your camera - count people, detect crowds, classify humans and vehicles, detect abandoned or stolen objects, etc.
+With zones/lines you can collect all kinds of information from your camera - count people, detect crowds, classify pedestrians and vehicles, detect abandoned or stolen objects, etc.

 In order to track objects properly (for any purposes - counting, heatmaps, motion), its essential that analytics is calibrated first.

 Enter calibration settings by clicking on "Camera events" in channel menu or icon and choosing "Zones/Lines/Calibration" tab.

 Here you will notice ruler on the video snapshot which has to be adjusted to a real object on the scene.

-The image above shows the best possible calibration for that people counting camera - the ruler is adjusted to a real person.
+See the best possible calibration for particular people counting camera - the ruler is adjusted to a real person (image above).